 - Updated figures on market trends for the carsharing industry

 - Save the date for Carsharing Association Conference and Disrupting Mobility Summit

 Most trips in U.S. metropolitan regions are drive-alone car trips, an expensive and inefficient means of moving people.
 A more efficient system would allow drivers to share cars.
 Such a system is often less convenient for travelers, but convenience can be enhanced by deploying “smart” technologies in concert with shared-use vehicles and transit.

 Shared-use mobility includes carsharing, personal vehicle sharing (or peer-to-peer (P2P) carsharing), bikesharing, scooter sharing, shuttle services, ridesharing, and on-demand ride services.
 It can also include commercial delivery vehicles providing flexible goods movement.
 Shared-use mobility has had a transformative impact on many global cities by enhancing transportation accessibility while simultaneously reducing ownership of personal automobiles.

 Berkeley, August 27, 2014 – Transportation Sustainability Research Center (TSRC), a leading provider of independent shared-use vehicle research, announced the release of their carsharing market outlook.
 Dr. Susan Shaheen and TSRC have been tracking carsharing developments worldwide since 1997.

-Shaheen, Susan, Adam Cohen (2012).
+Shaheen, Susan, and Adam Cohen (2014).
 “Innovative Mobility Carsharing Outlook: Carsharing Market Overview, Analysis, and Trends."